Cardura; Cardura XL

 - Have your blood pressure checked often.
 Talk with your doctor.

-- If taking for an enlarged prostate, have a rectal exam (to check prostate gland) and blood work (PSA test).
-Talk with your doctor.
+- If taking for an enlarged prostate, have a rectal exam (to check prostate gland) and blood work (PSA test) as you have been told by the doctor.

 - If you are taking this drug and have high blood pressure, talk with your doctor before using OTC products that may raise blood pressure.
 These include cough or cold drugs, diet pills, stimulants, ibuprofen or like products, and some natural products or aids.